 The Scottish Government will publish its budget proposals for the next financial year, 2024-25, on 19 December 2023.
 This page will be updated with further information and links to SPICe research work as the budget process goes through the Parliament.

 SPICe research work on the budget

-- Budget Bingo – common themes in Committees’ pre-budget scrutiny
+- The return of Budget Bingo - key themes in committees' pre-budget scrutiny for 2024-25

 Barnett consequentials and other funding changes